anup-segu/airflow_webhook_plugin/README.md

 * Request: `PATCH <AIRFLOW__WEBSERVER__BASE_URL>/webhook/dag/<dag_id>/task/<task_id>/`
 * Parameters (**Required**):
     * `execution_date`: ISO 8601 string of the related execution date for the task instance
-    * `try_number`: Integer representing the current task instance attempt
     * `state`: Desired state to change.
 Should be one of `airflow.utils.state.State`
-* Returns a `400` status if parameters are missing, and a `200` for valid requests
+* Returns a `400` status if parameters are invalid/missing, and a `200` for valid requests
 * Example response:
 ```json
 {